eixel05/xcraft-adg-block-whitelist/README.md

-# adblock-whitelist
+# Blocklist and Whitelist
-Always allow list for pihole and adguard.
+Text files of allowlist and blocklist for Adguard